 - A Storm Cloud.
 While “The Fog” might have scared your CIO in 1980, thirty years later it's the cloud that is scaring him.
 Despite all of the hype around "as-a-service technologies" over the past two years, Forrester has found 48% of IT decision makers still say they are “not interested” or “have no plans to adopt” software-as-a-service -- a number that rises for other cloud-based offerings.
 Why the lack of interest?
 Security, integration, and lack of customization top the list of key SaaS concerns.
-Yet, as the cost savings and purchasing flexibility benefits becomes increasingly obvious, IT professionals know they have to get comfortable with their fears to reap the cost-saving and flexibility benefits that cloud-based offerings provide.
-(Extra costume points: Grab a lunch tray and say you are a cloud-based “server”.
-A full 59% of IT decision-makers say they are not interested or have no plans to adopt infrastructure-as-a-service.)
+Yet, as the cost savings and purchasing flexibility benefits becomes increasingly obvious, IT professionals know they have to get comfortable with their fears to reap the benefits that cloud-based offerings provide.

 - The Mac Guy.
-Remember that too-hip-for-school dude who was always making the poor PC guy look stupid?
+Remember that too-hip-for-school guy who was always making the poor PC guy look stupid?
 Teenagers love him, CIOs hate him.
-I have found that CIOs spend a disproportionate amount of time discussing Apple products, because they know that their PCs are starting to look outdated to a new generation of information workers.
-I think there is something else going on here: Apple has become a sort of CIO proxy for the much larger trend of “technology populism” – the trend of self-provisioned consumer technology in the business.
+CIOs today spend a disproportionate amount of time discussing Apple products, because they know that their PCs are starting to look outdated to a new generation of information workers.
+There is something else going on here: Apple has become a CIO proxy for the much larger trend of “technology populism” – the trend of self-provisioned consumer technology in the business.
 Recent Forrester data showed that almost 27% of workers now indicate that the technology they use at home is better than the technology they have at work, and this number rises to 34% for Generation Y workers!
 Already, we see many enterprises embracing a host of consumer technologies to empower their workforce and gain an edge on competition - something explored in Forrester’s new book “Empowered.”
-(Extra costume points: dress of as "Empowered" co-author Josh Bernoff and get quoted on National Public Radio.)

 Of course, if you want to be a nice person, and actually help your CIO sleep at night, dress as a superhero.
 Why?
 CIOs are starting to realize that, in an age where technology is becoming embedded in business process, they can’t be expected to understand the benefits and risks of every single technology they manage.
 They need people like you – highly empowered and resourceful operatives (HEROes) – to play this role.
 As one CIO told me recently “when I have a problem, I pick up the phone and call one of my HEROes.
 I don’t have all the answers, but I know they do, and that’s just as good in my opinion.”
 SVM can be a hero by knowing which new technology trends affect their business the most and playing a proactive role in market research, vendor selection, and risk mitigation.